Kirsten Dunst: 2010–2016: Independent films

-2017–present: Awards recognition
+2017–present

 Dunst had two film releases in 2017.
 She starred alongside Colin Farrell, Nicole Kidman and Elle Fanning in the drama The Beguiled, which marked her third collaboration with Sofia Coppola, who wrote and directed the film.
 It is a remake of Don Siegel's 1971 film of the same name about a wounded Union soldier who seeks shelter at an all-girls' school in the Confederate States of America.
 Rotten Tomatoes gave the film a 79% approval rating which was "enlivened by strong performances from the cast".
 Matthew Norman of the Evening Standard similarly took note of the "impeccable" acting performances and wrote, "Dunst lends the ideal measure of coiled physical longing to her prim spinster".

 Dunst then starred in the psychological thriller Woodshock, written and directed by her friends, Kate and Laura Mulleavy, founders of the Rodarte fashion label.
 The film is about a woman who falls deeper into paranoia after taking a deadly drug.
 The Mulleavys' personally approached Dunst for the lead role, which gave Dunst an "emotional safety net" during filming.
 She prepared for the role over the course of a year, undertaking dream experiments in order to try to inhabit the character's state of mind.
 Upon release, the film was unpopular with critics.
 Katie Rife of The A.V.
 Club acknowledged the "sophisticated" cinematography but thought "Character development and motivation are practically nonexistent, and the already-thin plot pushes ambiguity to the point of incoherence".
-Variety's Guy Lodge shared a similar opinion with the character, writing "Dunst has form in playing irretrievably inverted depression to riveting effect, but the Mulleavys’ script hardly gives her as complex an emotional or intellectual palette to work with".
+Variety's Guy Lodge shared a similar opinion with the character, writing "Dunst has form in playing irretrievably inverted depression to riveting effect, but the Mulleavys' script hardly gives her as complex an emotional or intellectual palette to work with".

 In 2019, Dunst starred in the Showtime dark comedy television series On Becoming a God in Central Florida, which premiered in August that year.
 For her role, she was nominated for a Golden Globe for Best Actress and a Critics Choice Award for Best Actress in a Comedy Series.
 In September 2019, Showtime renewed the series for a second season, but ultimately canceled it the following year due to the COVID-19 pandemic.

-Dunst co-starred with her partner Jesse Plemons in Jane Campion's film The Power of the Dog distributed by Netflix, and given a limited theatrical release in the USA on 17 November 2021.
-She received Academy Award and Golden Globe Award nominations for Best Supporting Actress.
+Dunst co-starred with her partner Jesse Plemons in Jane Campion's film The Power of the Dog distributed by Netflix, and given a limited theatrical release in the USA on November 17, 2021.
+She received Academy Award, Golden Globe Award, and Screen Actors Guild Award nominations for Best Supporting Actress along with two Critics' Choice Award nominations (Best Supporting Actress and Best Acting Ensemble).

+In 2024, Dunst led the dystopian thriller film Civil War, directed by Alex Garland.
+Her performance was particularly picked up for praise by critics.